Educate!’s Ultimate Goal:

 To replicate our experience-based education model across Africa to create a grassroots movement of young people driving sustainable development.

-By impacting youth directly, building capacity in schools, and continuing to advocate for system-wide adoption of our approach, we aim to fully integrate what we do into secondary education systems across Africa.
-Our Vision for 2024 is to measurably impact 1 million students,
+By impacting youth directly, building capacity in schools, and continuing to advocate for system-wide adoption of our approach, we aim to fully integrate this skills-based approach into secondary education systems across Africa.

 Educate!
 Targets Massive, Cost-Efficient Scale